Nermeen78/CurrencyApp/README.md

 -Historical Chart Graph
 -Unit tests

-Note: Try to change APIKey . you will find it AppConst Class under Utils
+Note:To change APIKey . you will find it AppConst Class under Utils